Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Gauge transformations

-Now for the action of the group ${\cal T}(M,L,{\Gc})$ on the set $\Phi(M,L,\Gc)$.
-The idea is to consider a group action whose action-groupoid is the groupoid $\Phi^\sharp(M,L,\Gc)$ of gauge configurations and full gauge transformations between them, from theorem \ref{group-gauge-transf}.
+{We now finally define a left-action {$\trrr$} of the group of gauge operators ${\cal T}(M,L,{\Gc})$ of \S \ref{2gaugetrans} on the set of fake-flat 2-gauge configurations $\Theta(M,L,\Gc)$.
+Our main tool is the groupoid $\Theta^\sharp(M,L,\Gc)$ of fake-flat 2-gauge configurations and full gauge transformations between them; see Thm \ref{group-gauge-transf}.
+We will define a {left-action} whose action-groupoid is isomorphic to $\Theta^\sharp(M,L,\Gc)$.}